Asian Salad Dressing

 1. Add all ingredients to a small mixing bowl.

 2. Whisk everything together until all of the ingredients are fully incorporated.
+If the dressing is too thick, add a bit more water until you achieve the desired consistency.

 Notes

-*EXPERT TIP: Whenever you’re making this Asian salad dressing recipe for a potluck, gathering or other social event where you’re not certain if there may be someone present who has a peanut allergy, absolutely omit the peanut butter.
+*Expert Tip: Whenever you’re making this Asian salad dressing recipe for a potluck, gathering or other social event where you’re not certain if there may be someone present who has a peanut allergy, absolutely omit the peanut butter.
 Otherwise, if you’re making this recipe for your family and/or friends who are not allergic to nuts, the peanut butter raises the flavor profile and takes things to the next level.

 • Prep Time: 10 minutes